Special herbs in Crete

 Cretan basil (Βασιλικός - Vasilikós)

-Cretan basil has an intense, sweet aroma and is used fresh in salads or as an ingredient in the famous "Dakos" (Paximadi bread with tomatoes, herbs and feta).
-Basil grows in gardens and is also widely used in villages.
+Cretan basil smells sweet and is used fresh in salads or the famous “Dakos” (bread with tomatoes and herbs).
+It grows in gardens and is popular in villages.

 Dittany (Δίκταμος - Diktamos)